CarolinaFernandez/CarolinaFernandez.github.io/_posts/2017-09-13-HTTPS-and-trust-chain-in-Flask.md

 The context can be defined in simpler ways; for instance:
 * Using a tuple of cert and key ([see this](http://flask.pocoo.org/snippets/111/)).
 However, the option to define the protocol and version is lost
-* Defining and "adhoc" context (`ssl_context="adhoc"`).
+* Defining and "adhoc" context (<code>ssl_context="adhoc"</code>).
 The dynamic change of the server identity on each new start is not recommended if the server is to be tracked and trusted by someone else

 Also, there is a minimal change on the call through cURL: the endpoint is provided through a secure connection now.
 Note that it is not possible anymore to connect through the plain HTTP endpoint: